ifremer-bioinformatics/FLORA/README.md

 ## Introduction

 FLORA is a FAIR scalable workflow allowing the analysis of RNAseq data of the AMOCYST project using state-of-the-art transcriptomics tools and statistical methods to conduct reproducible analyses using Nextflow.
 FLORA starts processing by correct RNAseq raw reads using [Rcorrector](https://gigascience.biomedcentral.com/articles/10.1186/s13742-015-0089-y).
-Then uncorrectable reads are removed using a Python script.
+Then uncorrectable reads are removed using a Python script. rRNA contamination are also removed using [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and the [SILVA database](https://www.arb-silva.de/) before a quality filtering process of the reads using [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
+Finally, the transcriptome assembly is performed using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq)

 The FLORA workflow is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It automates the mapping of an individual metagenomic sample on a concatenated reference.
 It is functional on DATARMOR (Ifremer computing cluster) and uses local dependencies.